-News-in-brief from Draycott-In-The-Moors in early September 2019
+News-in-brief from Draycott-In-The-Moors in late November 2019

-(NB – There are also dozens of events coming up soon in our locality – including Draycott’s Macmillan Coffee Morning … Check out the Events page)
+In this post we have news of…: roadworks delays / election hustings for us / knit angels for Xmas / the chimes at the church (NB – There are also dozens of events coming up soon in our locality – including a Cresswell party night … Check out the Events page)

 If you’d like an email from us each fortnight about the latest Draycott & Cresswell & District news, please click the ‘Follow’ button in the top right-hand corner of this webpage

 For daily updates about life in our district, keep checking the village Facebook page